Iowa History Project

 The site of this city was selected by a board of commissioners in 1839, as the permanent Capitol of Iowa.
 The situation is one of great beauty, in the midst of all that wild and enchanting scenery so peculiar to a prairie country.
 Its incipient growth was rapid and almost unparalleled in the history of towns.
 In eleven months from the period the first settlement was made (then an Indian hunting ground) Iowa City contained a population of about 700 souls, 3 hotels, half dozen stores, several churches, and artizans of almost every description.

-91.
+Page 91.

 The State House, or Capitol, is situated on a commanding eminence, overlooking the whole city, and when completed will be decidedly the most spacious and magnificent edifice in the Territory.
-The design is a chaste specimen of Grecian and Doric architecture, surmounted by a dome, supported by 22 Corinthian columns.-
+The design is a chaste specimen of Grecian and Doric architecture, surmounted by a dome, supported by 22 Corinthian columns.

 The Territorial Legislature already convenes in this edifice; it likewise contains the Territorial Library, and the office of the Secretary, Treasurer, &c. of the Territory, although the interior is not yet finished.
-Iowa City is 75 miles from Burlington, 86 from Dubuque, 30 miles from Bloomington, and 80 miles east of the Racoon Fork of the Des Moines.
+Iowa City is 75 miles from Burlington, 86 from Dubuque, 30 miles from Bloomington, and 80 miles east of the Raccoon Fork of the Des Moines.

 IOWA CITY DIRECTORY- 1846

-Mercantile Establishments, Dry Goods, Groceries, &c.- John Powell, E.C.
+Dry Goods, Groceries, &c.- John Powell, E.C.
 Lyon, C.H.
 Berryhill, L. Holt, Theodore Sanxay, M. Murray, Geo.
 Andrews.

-Grocery and Provision Dealers.- F.P.
+F.P.
 Brassart, C.H.
 Buck, M.M.
 Montgomery, N.C.
 Boye.

-Coffee Houses- Charles Frink, R.C.
+Charles Frink, R.C.
 Keathy.

-Old School Presbyterian, Pastor, Rev. M. Hummer.
+Old School Presbyterian, Pastor, Rev. M. Hummer

 New School Presbyterian, Pastor, Rev. W.W.
-Woods.
+Woods

-Episcopal Methodist,
+Episcopal Methodist

 Protestant, Pastor, Rev. Mr. Pierson.